-The total budget earmarked for the EU co-financing of projects under this call is estimated at EUR 1,000,000.00.
+The total budget earmarked for the EU co-financing of projects under this call is estimated at EUR 2,447,622.00.

-For illustrative purposes, the Union funding per project is estimated to be not less than EUR 400,000.00.
-The Commission thus expects to award 2 - 3 grants.
+For illustrative purposes, the Commission expects to award 5 - 6 grants.

 The Commission reserves the right not to distribute all the funds available or to increase the budget if additional funds may be made available.